History of the Asian Baseball Championship - Japan and the Battle for Asian Supremacy

 How the Olympics and WBC Changed the Tournament's Positioning

 With baseball becoming an official Olympic sport at the 2000 Sydney Olympics and the WBC launching in 2006, the Asian Baseball Championship's positioning among international tournaments changed significantly.
 As global-scale events like the Olympics and WBC attracted attention, the regional Asian tournament saw its relative prominence decline.
 While countries sent their strongest rosters to the Olympics and WBC, they increasingly dispatched younger or second-tier players to the Asian Baseball Championship, affecting the tournament's competitive level.
 In 2019, the Asia Professional Baseball Championship was newly established, exploring a new international tournament framework featuring professional players from Japan, South Korea, and Taiwan.
 This tournament, composed of players aged 24 and under plus a few overage slots per team, functions as a venue for young players to gain international experience.
-The Asian Baseball Championship is at a turning point, seeking a new role within the modern international tournament system while maintaining its historical significance.
+The Asian Baseball Championship is at a turning point, seeking a new role within the post-2019 international tournament system while maintaining its historical significance.

 The Future of Asian Baseball and NPB's International Strategy

 The history of the Asian Baseball Championship is a microcosm of baseball's spread and development in Asia.
 From the era of Japan's overwhelming strength, through three-way competition with South Korea and Taiwan, to the current era of more diverse national participation, the tournament has evolved continuously.
 For NPB, the Asian Baseball Championship is not merely an international tournament but an important platform for contributing to baseball development in the Asian region.
-In recent years, NPB has engaged in multifaceted international contributions including technical instruction to Asian countries, umpire dispatch, and sharing league management expertise.
+Since the 2010s, NPB has engaged in multifaceted international contributions including technical instruction to Asian countries, umpire dispatch, and sharing league management expertise.
 Additionally, the acquisition of foreign players from Asian countries enhances NPB's diversity as a league while contributing to increased baseball popularity in those players' home countries.
 For the future development of Asian baseball, building a system where global tournaments like the WBC and Olympics function complementarily with regional Asian tournaments is essential.
 The role NPB plays as a leader in Asian baseball will determine the future of Asian baseball as a whole.